masari-project/Masari-Marketing/Tutorials/Paper-Wallet/paper-wallet-guide.md

 Reconnect to the internet.

-Congrats!
-You sucessfully generated a paper wallet.
+Congradulations!
+You have sucessfully generated a paper wallet.

 ### Creating A Cold Wallet Using a Linux USB (more secure)